Udo/_HomeOverlord/README.md

 This command can be used to drive a simple on/off heating device with a thermostat.

-T must be a thermostat device that provides both the SET_TEMPERATURE and TEMPERATURE parameters.
-If T is omitted, the event emitter is used instead.
+T must be a thermostat device that provides both the SET_TEMPERATURE and TEMPERATURE parameters. *If T is omitted, the event emitter is used as the thermostat instead*.

 THERMOSWITCH then compares both parameter values and determines if commands down the line should use the normal action or the reverse action.
 If THERMOSWITCH comes to the conclusion that heating should be applied, the normal action is selected - if the heather should be turned off, the reverse action is selected.